sinutwentyone/custom_property_definer/README.md

 # custom_property_definer
-synthetic sugar for Object.defineProperty
+synthetic sugar for Object.defineProperty.

-## I Was Facing This Problem
 So i don't really like Object.defineProperty usage implementation then i create this.

 ## Installation